 Our Coronavirus Resource Center is available for anyone who has questions about how efforts to contain the spread of COVID-19 are impacting the pursuit of parenthood.
 It is constantly being updated with answers to your questions, links to resources, and the latest guidance from global experts.

 The global pandemic has made many individuals and couples question how the coronavirus (COVID-19) will affect their plans of undergoing fertility care.
 Planning for fertility care is already a complicated process — from choosing a clinic, exploring treatment options, assessing finances, and more.
-And with the outbreak of COVID-19, many fertility clinics throughout Europe and Canada halted or postponed treatments, making an already difficult process even more complicated.
+And with continuing waves of COVID-19 impacting different parts of Europe and Canada, some fertility clinics have halted or postponed treatments, making an already difficult process even more complicated.
 Throughout this challenging time, fertility clinics around the world have continued to support their patients, and, now, some clinics within Europe and Canada are beginning to resume treatments.
-Whether clinics in your area have halted treatment, are planning to reopen, or have already resumed care, there are resources available to you and actions you can take today.
+Whether clinics in your area have halted treatment, are planning to reopen, or have resumed care, there are resources available to you and actions you can take today.

 Communicate with your clinic